A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Introduction

+The idea in this paper dates back at least to Manton's moduli space approximation scheme for monopole dynamics \cite{MR647883}.
+In addition to the cited works above, rigorous results using similar methods include \cites{MR1644389, MR1644393,MR2094474,MR2232367, MR2189216,MR2465296,MR2576380,MR2805465,MR2813581,MR2952171, MR3803553,MR4135093,lasser_lubich_2020}, with diverse applications to superfluidity, superconductivity, particle physics, and geometric flows.
+The point in common in these applications is that solitonic configurations (i.e. coherent states) arise naturally due to focusing nonlinearity or other types of constraints.
+The structure of the present paper can be compared to \cites{MR2094474,MR2232367}.

 We refer the readers to an excellent review on the applications of adiabatic approximation to classical field theory \cite{MR2360179}.
-The review contains several examples of effective dynamics describing interating solitons, and discusses a different approach of adiabatic approximation, namely through a compactness argument.
-The latter finds applications to a very large literature, which among others include the now-classical geometric theory of phase transitions \cites{MR866718, MR1177477, MR2032110}, relating the flow of a real order parameter under the Allen-Cahn equation to the mean curvature flow of its nodal set.
-This kind of connection has important consequences to both sides of statistical physics and geometric analysis.
-On the mathematical side, we mention the resolution of De Giorgi's conjecture \cite{MR2846486} among others.
-See an excellent review \cite{MR3729052} on the analogous codimension-two problems, which largely remain open.
-The author is undertaking to apply the theory we develop here to this end.
+The review contains several examples of effective dynamics describing interacting point solitons, and discusses a different approach through compactness arguments.
+The latter finds applications to a large class of problems, which, among others, include the now-classical geometric theory of phase transitions \cites{MR866718, MR1100206,MR1177477, MR2032110}, relating the flow of a real order parameter under the Allen-Cahn equation to the mean curvature flow of its nodal set.

-The arrangement of this paper is as follows.
-In Section 2, we describe the manifold of approximate solitons.
-We find a nonlinear projection from a tubular neighourhood of this manifold into the moduli space, and using this, we find the candidate for the effective dynamics \eqref{eff} of \eqref{1}.
-In Section 3-4, we show that for both dissipative and conservative \eqref{1}, the effective dynamics \eqref{eff} is valid for long time (global in the dissipative case).
-In Section 5, we discuss the application of the abstract theory to study the motion of interface of matters, a central problem in condense matter theory.
-In the Appendix, we list the basic concepts of variational calculus that we have used repeatedly.
+Mathematically, one can compare the results in this paper to the classical invariant manifold theory developed in \cites{MR635782,MR1000974,MR2439610,MR1445489,MR1675237,MR1160925}.
+In this regard, our main assumptions \eqref{C1}-\eqref{C3} can be compared to the normal hyperbolicity condition in those references.
+However, we note that here our focus is different, since we are less interested in the properties of the invariant manifold \textit{per se}, but rather to reduce \eqref{1} to an explicit effective dynamics and make sure the reduction is both tractable and valid at least for a long time.